Roald87/roald87.github.io/_posts/2022-05-24-twincat-bsd.md

 	- Install via the terminal `winget install -e --id Rufus.Rufus`.
 	- Or [download manually](https://rufus.ie/) and install.
 You can also use the portable version, which doesn't require any installation.

 1. Go to the [Beckhoff website](https://www.beckhoff.com/en-us/search-results/?q=bsd) and download the TwinCAT/BSD ISO.
-I will do that.

     {% picture 2022-tcbsd/download_tcbsd_iso.png %}